Durham, North Carolina Clinic

 Most of our patients enjoy treatments and find them very relaxing.
 All needles are sterile and used only one time.
 You may feel a small prick lasting a couple of seconds when the needle is inserted.
 At about 90% of the time nothing is felt at all.
 Once the needle is in place you may not feel anything or it might feel slightly heavy or achy but not typically feel painful.

 We would like you to understand your treatment and will do our best to explain the process.
 If this is your first visit to a practitioner of Oriental Medicine, we assume you will have many questions to ask.
 There are many variations of Oriental medicine – Traditional Chinese Medicine (TCM), Five-Element, Japanese, Vietnamese, and Korean styles, so even if it’s not your first time receiving acupuncture there may be some differences.
-We practice two styles at OHS, a Japanese style taught by Kiiko Matsumoto and TCM (Traditional Chinese Medicine).
-Both are based on the Chinese classics and modern medical pathophysiology.
+We practice a variety of styles at OHS: a Japanese style taught by Kiiko Matsumoto, TCM (Traditional Chinese Medicine), Master Tung’s, Richard Tan, Yuan Qi and Classical Acupuncture.
+All styles are based on the Chinese classics and modern medical pathophysiology.
 The Japanese style is our primary acupuncture style.
 It is a very “hands on” approach and is based on palpation of active reflexes on the abdomen (the hara), neck, back and their corresponding treatment points.
-This system of palpation and feedback gives the practitioner and patient immediate feedback on both diagnosis and treatment making treatment more succinct and efficient.
-Our herbal prescribing is done using TCM as our diagnostic and treatment style.
-It is tailored to use as an herbal therapy and we find our results are best with combining the best of both of these approaches, TCM herbal therapy and Japanese acupuncture.
+This system of palpation gives the practitioner and patient immediate feedback on both diagnosis and treatment making the acupuncture visit more succinct and efficient.
+Our herbal prescribing is done using TCM, Shan Han Lung, and Jing Fang styles as our diagnostic and treatment styles.
+They are custom-tailored and we find our results are best with combining the best of any of these approaches based on the patient’s presentation.

 Your treatment may include other modalities, such as: